 There are two types of Invalid Witness errors in Helium Mining.
+In this post we describe how to solve this problem as it’s one that occurs often.

 Invalid Witness: Witness RSSI too high